dougeby/IntuneDocs/InTuneDocs/EndUser/company-portal-frequently-asked-questions.md

 ## Can I remove a computer or device from the Company Portal?
-Yes, you can either remove or reset a computer or device from the Company Portal.
-There is a difference between **remove** and **reset**:
+You can either remove or reset a computer or device from the Company Portal.
+There is a difference between **remove** and **reset**.

 When you *remove* a computer or device, you are unenrolling your device from Intune.
-Once you unenroll, you won’t be able to access the Company Portal from that device anymore, and some company data may be removed from your device.
+Once you unenroll, you won’t be able to access the Company Portal from that device anymore, and some company data might be removed from your device.
 To see how to remove your device from the Company Portal, choose one of the following links:

 > [!div class="op_single_selector"]
 - [Android](unenroll-your-device-from-intune-android.md)